mm6/InternetOfThingsCourse/Weeks/week5.md

 ## Topics

-In week 5 we cover more details of XMPP and why it was chosen for Sensor Andrew.
+In week 5 we cover more details of XMPP and why it was chosen as the data format for Sensor Andrew.
 We also discuss service discovery, REST, and CoAp.

 + Sensor Andrew Architecture
 + Programming XMPP and IoT Discovery
 + Web of Things Integration patterns
 + Constrained Application Protocol(CoAp)
 + Discuss Presentations Project 4
 + [Student selected Project 4](https://www.andrew.cmu.edu/user/mm6/95-733/iot/Presentation.txt)

 ## Slides